IwunzeGE/DevOps-Project/LAMP Stack/README.md

 ## Prerequisites

+## Prerequisites
 - Cloud Service Provider - AWS, Azure, GCP, etc.
-- Launch a Linux Instance and SSH
+- Launch a Linux Instance (Ubuntu preferably).
+- Priot knowledge on how to SSH into a virtual host.